psu-arts-arch-3/art-203/unit-2/lesson-3/working-with-color.md

 ### Color Value

-One of the easiest ways to start improving your use of color, is to remember that every color has value. **Value **describes the brightness or light-dark relationships of the color \(it's the "L" in HSL\).
+One of the easiest ways to start improving your use of color, is to remember that every color has value. **Value **describes the brightness, or light-dark relationships, of colors \(it's the "L" in HSL\).
 If you convert a photo to grayscale, you'll see which colors are brighter or darker.
 To make sure that your content is legible, keep value in mind when choosing your colors.

 ![](/assets/lesson-3/color-value-3.png)